 - Can the critical work be redistributed to other staff?

 The exemption is for the position, not the person.

 Only if there are new circumstances.
-Please mark “revised” on the form and explain what’s different (e.g. reduction of staff in the unit, retirements, etc.).
+Please highlight changes to the form (e.g. reduction of staff in the unit, retirements, etc.) and in the email you send when you file the request, explain that it is a resubmittal.
 Resubmitting a previously denied request, when the circumstances have not changed, will not be approved.